tentwentyfour/ge-rss-reader/README.md

 * Tested up to: 4.3.1
 * Stable tag: 3.0

-An RSS widget plugin, which displays feeds like news ticker effect with thumbnails, multiple tabbed feeds, customizable color styles and more
+An RSS widget plug-in, which displays feeds like news ticker effect with thumbnails, multiple tabbed feeds, customizable color styles and more

 ## Description

 Super RSS Reader is jQuery based RSS reader widget, which displays the RSS feeds in the widget in an attractive way.
 It uses the jQuery easy ticker plugin to add a news ticker like effect to the RSS feeds.
 Multiple RSS feeds can be added for a single widget and they get separated in tabs.

-The plugin is fully customizable with external styles and with some inbuilt color styles.
+The plug-in is fully customizable with external styles and with some inbuilt color styles.
 It acts as a perfect replacement for the default RSS widget in WordPress.

-## Outlook
+### New features in v3.1

-In future versions we're looking to make the plugin more customizable using [pluggable functions](https://codex.wordpress.org/Pluggable_Functions) and several filter hooks.
+* The plug-in has become more customizable using [pluggable functions](https://codex.wordpress.org/Pluggable_Functions) and several filter hooks.

-### New features in 3.0
+### New features in v3.0

 * Added option to set date format
 * Added option to determine whether to place meta information above or below the individual items